xpsi-group/xpsi/docs/source/HPC_systems.rst

 .. note::

-    We typically do not used the :mod:`~xpsi.PostProcessing` module, but instead ``rsync`` output files to a local system to perform plotting.
+    We typically do not use the :mod:`~xpsi.PostProcessing` module, but instead ``rsync`` output files to a local system to perform plotting.
 This circumvents any potential backend problems and permits straightforward use of IPython for interactive plotting.
-However, if one wishes to use it on an HPC, it would require installation of `GetDist` and `Nestcheck`.
+However, if one wishes to use it on an HPC, it would require the installation of `GetDist` and `Nestcheck`.
 See :ref:`install` page for relevant details.